 | Visa exemption length | 60 days (active now) |

-| Approved future length | 30 days for most nationalities, 15 days for a smaller group |
+| Approved future length | 30 days for 59 countries and territories, including all 27 EU member states and India; 15 days for Mauritius and Seychelles |

 | Effective date | 15 days after Royal Gazette publication, date not yet set |